impress-org/givewp/readme.txt

 * Fix: Multi-form, form grid, and totals shortcodes no longer throw a warning
 * Fix: Multi-form goal block no longer throws an error when filtering by form
 * Fix: Multi-form and progress bar goals no longer throw an error for themes that return false for get_theme_support
-* Fix: Resolved old GiveWP behavior that altered default WodPress behavior when retrieving GiveWP post type meta
+* Fix: Resolved old GiveWP behavior that altered default WordPress behavior when retrieving GiveWP post type meta

 = 3.0.4: October 30th, 2023 =
 * Fix: Resolved issue with some Stripe gateways not recording incoming recurring donation renewals.
 To recover missing renewals from Stripe in GiveWP, please use the "Sync Subscription" button on the individual subscription details page.
 Click [here](https://docs.givewp.com/syncrecurring) to learn more about syncing subscriptions in GiveWP.